tedyoung/dropwizard/docs/source/getting-started.rst

 Dropwizard has *many* more configuration parameters than that, but they all have sane defaults so you can keep your configuration files small and focused.

-So save that YAML file as ``hello-world.yml``, because we'll be getting up and running pretty soon and we'll need it.
-Next up, we're creating our application class!
+Save that YAML file as ``hello-world.yml``.
+Next up, we'll create our application class.

 .. _gs-application: